quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ### Identifying Negotiated Version

-An in-network observer assuming that a set of packets belongs to a QUIC flow can infer the version number in use by observing the handshake for 1-RTT flows: a Client Initial of 0-RTT protected packet with a given version followed by handshake packet from the server other than a Version Negotiaton packet implies acceptance of that version.
+An in-network observer assuming that a set of packets belongs to a QUIC flow can infer the version number in use by observing the handshake: a Client Initial with a given version followed by
+Server Cleartext packet with the same version implies acceptance of that version.

 Negotiated version cannot be identified for flows for which a handshake is not